Efrat-Taig/eraser-inpainting-benchmark/README.md

 **Evaluate Bria eraser pipline on a single image (via ComfyUI #1)**:
 [Via ComfyUI](https://github.com/Bria-AI/ComfyUI-BRIA-API)

+**Evaluate other model**:
+   Run your inpainting models on the images and compare results.
+We recommend trying [Bria’s inpainting models](https://huggingface.co/briaai) available on [Hugging Face](https://huggingface.co/briaai), particularly the **inpainting model**.
 **Evaluate Bria eraser pipline on benchmark**:

 To run the benchmark evaluation, ensure that the dataset is organized in the `benchmark_folders` directory, where each color image and its corresponding masks are stored in individual subfolders.
 Before starting, set the API endpoint and API token within the code, as these are required for accessing the eraser API.
-Once configured, run the `run_benchmark` function, which will process each image-mask pair in the dataset.
+Once configured, run the [run_eraser_on_benchmark.py](https://github.com/Efrat-Taig/eraser-inpainting-benchmark/blob/main/run_eraser_on_benchmark.py) script, which will process each image-mask pair in the dataset.
 The results will be saved in the `benchmark_res` folder, with each demo image showing the original color image, mask, and processed result side-by-side.
 This setup allows you to evaluate the effectiveness of the eraser model on the dataset and quickly review the output for each test case.

 ## Bria’s Inpainting Products